 CABBI researchers have modified DayCent to add a “GrassTree” crop type to better represent large bioenergy crops and grasses in the model.
 These can be either annual or perennial and leaves and stems can be managed separately, so representing crop harvest is more flexible.

+To access the source code for the bioenergy crop related updates, please see the DayCent-CABBI data webpage.
 For more information about the general DayCent model, see the DayCent website.

 FUN-BioCROP (Fixation and Uptake of Nitrogen — Bioenergy, Carbon, Rhizosphere Organisms and Protection), is modified from a coupling of the FUN model that predicts the allocation of carbon to the rhizosphere and the CORPSE model that predicts the impacts of the plant carbon on soil carbon and nitrogen cycling to model bioenergy, plant-microbial interactions.